Laurae2/Laurae/README.md

 ```

 ## LightGBM installation (~10 GB in Windows)

+* Deprecated soon: I recommend to use the official LightGBM R package I contribute to, it is a one-liner install in R and you do not even need Visual Studio (but only Rtools).
+LightGBM in Laurae's package will be deprecated soon. *

 This applies to **Windows only**.
 Linux users can just compile "out of the box" LightGBM with the gcc tool chain